Lexicon

 Once the equipment is in place, it gets really exciting: the shoot can begin!

 Watch out!
-Make sure that you stick to the shooting schedule so that everything stays on time.
-Communicate clearly with your team so that everyone knows what needs to be done.
-But always be flexible, because sometimes not everything goes according to plan.
+Make sure you stick to the shooting schedule so everything stays on track.
+Communicate clearly with your Team so everyone knows what to do.
+But always stay flexible, because sometimes things don't go according to plan.

 Another important tip from us: More is more!
 Film enough material, because it's better to have shot too much than too little.
 You can always "cut away" what you don't need later.
 And for all advanced filmmakers: less is more.
 If you're a pro, you know what we mean by that😉.